 Over 450 million years ago, the land that is now northern Illinois was at the bottom of a sea.
 Thousands of years later, glaciers crossed the land, exposing some of the limestone rocks from this ancient seabed.
-As grapes were planted and trellis posts erected, sea fossils began to emerge.
+As the land was worked, sea fossils began to emerge.
 The “famous” fossil is a recepticulite or sea sponge and is on display in our tasting room.

 Ken and Pam view their land as a living and self-sustaining organism.
-Biodynamic sprays and compost teas are used to build plant and soil strength, beneficial insects and native songbirds help control pests, cultivation and cover crops help control weeds.
-A corner of the farm is left for wildlife habitat and a stream meanders through the 22 acres.
-The Winery itself is built with structured insulated panels and features underground cool rooms, triple pane passive solar windows, a high velocity heating/cooling system, a tankless water heater, formaldehyde-free and low VOC materials and many other energy efficient features.
+Biodynamic sprays and compost teas are used to build plant and soil strength.
+Beneficial insects and native songbirds help control pests.
+Native plants are found throughout the 22 acres and a corner of the farm is left for wildlife habitat.
+A rustic covered bridge crosses the stream that meanders through the estate.
+The Winery itself is built with energy efficiency in mind and offers views of the peaceful countryside from a deck, an arbor and from our wedding shelter.

 Our philosophy is to present Famous Fossil as a place of beauty that inspires joy and relaxation and a sense of peace and harmony with all life.